Blog

 Adult wellness

 Combating chronic absenteeism is a marathon, not a sprint.
 I believe educators must engage in ongoing personal and professional development in order to get attendance numbers going in the right direction.
-Additionally, I think by implementing research-based social-emotional learning practices and programs into their attendance improvement plans and by fostering strong relationships with staff, students, and families, schools can create a culture of attendance that leads to positive outcomes for all students.
+Additionally, I think by implementing research-based human based programs into their attendance improvement plans and by fostering strong relationships with staff, students, and families, schools can create a culture of attendance that leads to positive outcomes for all students.